2014–15 Kentucky Wildcats men's basketball team: December

-On December 5 Kentucky defeated No. 6 Texas 63 to 51 in a Big 12/SEC Challenge game at Rupp Arena.
-The game was tied at halftime until Kentucky outscored the Longhorns 18 to 2 in the first 8:40 of the second half to make it 44 to 28.
+On December 5 Kentucky defeated No. 6 Texas 63–51 in a Big 12/SEC Challenge game at Rupp Arena.
+The game was tied at halftime until Kentucky outscored the Longhorns 18 to 2 in the first 8:40 of the second half to make it 44–28.
 Cauley-Stein totaled a career-high 21 points and a season-high 12 rebounds, his first double-double of the season.
-Two nights later Kentucky defeated Eastern Kentucky 82 to 49 at Rupp Arena.
+Two nights later Kentucky defeated Eastern Kentucky 82–49 at Rupp Arena.
 The only excitement from the game came late when Aaron Harrison made Kentucky's first 3-point basket with a few minutes remaining.
 Harrison's make extended Kentucky's 908 game streak of making at least one three-pointer.
 Eastern Kentucky coach Jeff Neubauer proclaimed after the game that his team was "...guarded by the best defensive team in the modern era of college basketball...".
 Three nights later Kentucky defeated Columbia 56 to 46 at Rupp Arena.
 Columbia opened the game with an 11 to 0 lead and did not surrender the lead until the second half.
-After the first four minutes Kentucky ended the game on a 56 to 35 run.
-Three days later Kentucky renewed its rivalry with North Carolina at Rupp Arena, defeating the Tar Heels 84 to 70.
+After the first four minutes Kentucky ended the game on a 56–35 run.
+Three days later Kentucky renewed its rivalry with North Carolina at Rupp Arena, defeating the Tar Heels 84–70.
 Two days prior to the game Poythress suffered a knee injury that would force him to miss the remainder of the season.
 Players showed support for their injured teammate by wearing blue "Roar for 22" T-shirts during warmups.
 Lyles got his first career start in his absence and scored 9 points.
 After a week off Kentucky traveled to Chicago to play UCLA in the inaugural CBS Sports Classic.
-Kentucky defeated the Bruins in dominating fashion, 83 to 44.
+Kentucky defeated the Bruins in dominating fashion, 83–44.
 The Wildcats were leading 24 to 0 before UCLA scored their first point with 12 minutes left in the first half.
-Kentucky led 41 to 7 at halftime.
+Kentucky led 41–7 at halftime.
 It was the lowest point total in a half for UCLA and the fewest by a Kentucky opponent since December 1943.
 After the UCLA game the team took a week off for the Holidays.
 Upon their return they traveled to the KFC Yum!
 Center for their first road test of the season against in-state rival No. 4 Louisville.
-Ulis had a career game, scoring career-best 14 points off the bench to defeat the Cards 58 to 50.
+Ulis had a career game, scoring career-best 14 points off the bench to defeat the Cards 58–50.
 This was Kentucky's seventh victory in eight games against Louisville with Calipari as head coach.